HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-11-native-mobile-to-flutter.markdown

 ### How was the learning curve?

-Dart/Flutter is definitely the easiest language and framework I've ever learned.
+Dart/Flutter is definitely the easiest (of many) languages and UI frameworks I've ever learned.
 Within two weeks most of our engineers were up to speed and highly productive.
-Everyone w

-### Continuous integration.

-We opted for CodeMagic as our CI service.
-It was the only commercial service we found that had specialized flutter workflows that required no additional scrpting or configuration.
-We were able to integrate our git workflow with CodeMagic in under an hour.

 ### How secure is Flutter out of the box?

-We hired an external penetration testing firm to do a security analysis on our application when we were done.
-The penetration tests found no vulnerabilities in our Flutter application.
+This was a pretty surprising result for us.
+Our mobile app uses fairly standard technologies: a local SQLite database, REST API, and http long polling for chat, nothing too unusual.
+We built with the standard flutter and dart libraries for the most par, and after completing our application, we hired an external security group to do an analysis on our application.
+The analysis tests found no client side vulnerabilities.
+The short answer is that **Flutter is secure out of the box**.

 ### Challenges?